 Legal fees or taxes will not be acceptable as match.

-Matching funds will be designated only to the Scope of Work presented in this application and may not be used for other previous, current, or future Division or Department of State grants.
+Matching funds will be designated only to the Scope of Work presented in this application and may not be used for other previous, current or future Division or Department of State grants.

 Expenditures made prior to and following the Grant Period may not be used as match.